apsislabs/apsisio/_posts/2017-06-05-thanks-electronconf.md

 layout: post
 author: wyatt
 title: Thanks, ElectronConf
-image: 'posts/minified.jpg'
+image: 'posts/electronconf.jpg'
-credit: Markus Spiske
+credit: Tina Hartung
 ---

 Over the weekend, my usual sources for industry news exploded in response to [the postponement](http://electronconf.com/) of the first ElectronConf because the panel of speakers did not "reflect the standards to which we hold ourselves."